apify/apify-docs/sources/platform/actors/development/actor_definition/output_schema.md

                             "longBookDescription": {
                                 "label": "Description"
                             },
-                            "anObjectWithDeepStructure.pageCount": {   //use "." for sub-keys of flattened objects
+                            "anObjectWithDeepStructure.pageCount": { // use "." for sub-keys of flattened objects
                                 "label": "# pages",
                                 "format": "number"
                             },